Abeokuta Ogun State, Nigeria Travel Guide

 Standalone luxury spas or dedicated wellness centers are limited in the city.

-Limited live music venues; larger hotels or local bars may feature weekend music.
+Limited live music venues; larger hotels or local people bars may feature weekend music.
 June 12 Arts Center hosts performances.

 A few local clubs and lounges cater mainly to the local population.
 No specific "bar district" for tourists or organized pub crawls.